Images Index> Matlock Bath, 20th and 21stC Images> This page

 Petrifying Well, 1938

-The second postcard shows some of the artifacts in more detail.
+The third postcard shows some of the artefacts in more detail.

 You may like to view more onsite information